 For by gene expression estimates the Arabidopsis GE 4X44K was first matched to the most recent Arabidopsis annotation, Araport11, by the BLAST algorithm.
 The results were analyzed using the limma R package.
-Here the background was correct with a moving minimum of $3 \times 3$ grids of spots and the expression was quantile normalized.
-DEGs (Padj. < 0.001) were placed in similarly regulated groups by calculating pairwise Euclidean distances followed by agglomerative hierarchical clustering using Ward's squared method.
-GO enrichment was determined with the GOstats R library.
+Here the background was correct with a moving minimum of 3x3 grids of spots and the expression was quantile normalized.
+Differentially expressed genes (Padj. < 0.001) were placed in similarly regulated groups by calculating pairwise Euclidean distances followed by agglomerative hierarchical clustering using wards squared method.
+Gene ontology enrichment was determined with the GOstats R library.